 Mushrooms are so porous that if they are exposed to too much water, they will quickly absorb it and become soggy.
-Therefore, the best way to clean mushrooms without sacrificing their texture and taste is to clean them using minimal, if any, water.
+This also means that they are great for marinating.
+The best way to clean mushrooms without sacrificing their texture and taste is to clean them using minimal, if any, water.
 To do this, simply wipe them with a slightly damp paper towel or kitchen cloth.
 You could also use a mushroom brush, available at most kitchenware stores.

 If using the whole mushroom in a recipe, simply slice off the very bottom of the stem, which is usually a bit spongy.
 If your recipe only calls for the caps, gently break off the stems with your hands and discard (or save for making soup stock).